 Trocadero & The Eiffel Tower

-Paris’ most iconic landmark, The Eiffel Tower stands proud against the city’s skyline and draws in over 7 million tourists every year, and I think would be the perfect place to begin your Parisian vacation!
+Paris’ most iconic landmark, The Eiffel Tower, stands proud against the city’s skyline and draws in over 7 million tourists every year.
+I think it would be the perfect place to begin your vacation, even if you’re just spending two days in Paris!

 The Arc de Triomphe